andGarc/andGarc.github.io/_posts/2021-04-02-open-source-geospatial-stack.md

-Learn how to create a production ready backend environment for web mapping and GIS purposes.
+Learn how to create backend environment for web mapping and GIS purposes.
-This backend envrironement is simple and low-cost to build.
+This backend environnement is simple and low-cost to build.
 It is build using Geoserver and PostgreSQL, more specifically PostGIS.

 ## Objectives
 1. Create a web geospatial stack consisting of PostgreSQL and Geoserver
 2. Learn to utilize Amazon Web Services(AWS)
-3. Secure it all with a free SSL certificate using AWS

 ---

-## Create a AWS Account and Set Up a Web Domain
+## Create a AWS Account

 Go to AWS's [website](https://aws.amazon.com) and create a new user account.
 A Free-tier usage account is enough to get the main gist behind this process.

-Secondly, get a domain name.
-The provider does not matter here.
-If you are an educator or a student, I suggest you apply for a Github Student/Teacher Developer [Pack](https://education.github.com/pack/).
-This pack will will give you a 1 year domain registration for free.
-For this, we will use a namecheap domain.

 ---